Info Page

 So you can get the best out of your treatment with Bowral Acupuncture it is important you get off to a great start before the treatment begins.
-In this page you will have all the information you need to have before, during and after the treatment, for a seamless treatment experience.
+In this page you will have all the information you need to have before, during and after the treatment, for a seamless restorative experience.

 Anatomy of a session